 Many parents were very angry when Nickelodeon announced that they will be introducing a new Dora the Explorer series, set with Dora being 12 years old instead of 8.
 The main reason is because she's left her rural area for a city, abandoned her adventures, and become more conventionally feminine.

-South Park has "You're Getting Old", where Stan turns 10 and realizes how shitty things are progressively getting to the point of seeing and hearing nothing but shit, a disorder called by a doctor "Being a cynical asshole".
+The show has "You're Getting Old", where Stan turns 10 and realizes how shitty things are progressively getting to the point of seeing and hearing nothing but shit, a disorder called by a doctor "Being a cynical asshole".
 This leads to an end of his friendships and with his mother divorcing Randy after not being able to take his shenanigans anymore, moving away from South Park

 Of course humorously, Status Quo fixes everything by the next episodes end.
 Though Stan need a little "help" to get through the days now.

-Implied in My Little Pony: Friendship Is Magic with Spike receiving more gifts, which causes him to get older.
+Implied in My Little Pony: Friendship is Magic with Spike receiving more gifts, which causes him to get older.
 Not only that, but he becomes nastier, until he finally acts like Godzilla or King Kong as an adult.
 Thankfully, this is easily reversed by giving up the gifts.

 It was not so much that he was receiving gifts that was causing him to grow rapidly, but rather the fact that instead of remaining thankful for what he had, he went out and started demanding presents from everyone until he just started taking everything that wasn't nailed down— and then some.